Please refer to the Specified Financial Measures and Other Disclosures section of the Sustainability Report.

 +

-Communicate sustainability strategy and commitment across company and key external stakeholders
+Communicate sustainability strategy across the company and to key external stakeholders

-Delegate implementation to the Sustainability and ESG team
+Delegate implementation to Sustainability and ESG team

 -